Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Relevant Scattering Processes

 \section{Relevant Scattering Processes}

 In this section, all necessary processes are given from which we can set an upper bound on gauge and scalar BLT parameters using Eq.~\ref{unitarity_constraint}.
-The calculations will be restricted to $n, n \rightarrow n, n$ processes, that is KK numbers of initial and final states are the same.
-We will consider only those processes arising from quartic couplings which are not suppressed by KK-masses.
+The calculations will be restricted to $n, n \rightarrow n, n$ processes, that is KK-numbers of initial and final states are the same.
+We will consider only those processes arising from quartic couplings which are not suppressed by KK-masses\footnote{For example, let us consider the process $G^{n+}G^{n-} \rightarrow G^{n+}G^{n-}$.
+The corresponding quartic coupling is given by $(-2\frac{m_{h}^{2}}{v^{2}}\frac{M_{W}^{4}}{M_{Wn}^{4}}I^{n})$, which is suppressed by $M_{Wn}^{4}$; i.e., the coupling $\sim$ $1/({\rm KK-mass})^{4}$ and hence are numerically insignificant.
+Therefore, we have ignored those kind of processes which are suppressed by KK-masses (e.g., the processes corresponding to $G^{n+}G^{n-}$ in initial or in final state).}.
 Thus we have altogether 13 quartic couplings in scalar sector satisfying the above conditions.
 In $2 \rightarrow 2$ processes, there are neutral two-particle states and charged two-particle states.
-The basis of neutral two-particle states are given by
+The bases of neutral two-particle states are given by